-Mrs NP Dongwana resigned from the Board on 7 May 2019.
 Mrs A Muller was appointed to the Board on 1 July 2019.
-There were no other changes to the Board during the year under review.
+There were no other changes to the Board during the year under review

-In terms of the Company's Memorandum of Incorporation, Messrs JR Hersov, M Koursaris and S Crutchley retire at the forthcoming Annual General Meeting.
-All the retiring directors, being eligible, offer themselves for re-election.
+In terms of the Company's Memorandum of Incorporation, Messrs OP Cressey, GR Tipper and MJ Bosman retire at the forthcoming Annual General Meeting.
+All of the retiring directors, being eligible, offer themselves for re-election.

-In terms of the Companies Act the appointments of Messrs MJ Bosman (Chairman), JR Hersov and Mrs A Muller to the Audit and Risk Committee need to be approved at the forthcoming Annual General Meeting.
+In terms of the Companies Act, the appointments of Messrs MJ Bosman (Chairman), A Nühn and Mrs A Muller to the Audit and Risk Committee needs to be approved at the forthcoming Annual General Meeting.